nautobot/nautobot-plugin-chatops-panorama/docs/index.md

 # Nautobot Plugin ChatOps Panorama

-This is a plugin for [Nautobot](https://github.com/nautobot/nautobot) that extends ChatOps support to the Palo Alto Panorama system.
-It adds some useful commands into your ChatOps environment that enhance an administrator's and end user's day to day using of Panorama.
-This framework allows the writing of new ChatOps commands for Panorama very easily.
+This is a plugin for [Nautobot](https://github.com/nautobot/nautobot) that extends ChatOps support to Palo Alto Panorama systems.
+The plugin adds some useful commands into your ChatOps environment that enhance an administrator's and end user's day to day using of Panorama.
+This framework allows for the quick extension of new ChatOps commands for Panorama.

 Note: While this plugin requires Nautobot and the base Nautobot ChatOps plugin, it does _not_ require the Panorama or Palo Alto inventory to be in Nautobot.
 It is effectively Nautobot-independent, except for using it as a backend to run the chat bot itself.